tarekziade/fxa-keyserver/README.md

 ## GET /v1/\<email\>/keys/\<fingerprint\>

-Returns the public key associated with the e-mail.
+Returns the public key associated with the e-mail, and signed by Mozilla.

+XXX

 ### Request